-He is the Assistant Director for the Winona School of Professional Photographers.
+He is the Assistant Director for the Winona School of Professional Photography.
 Roben serves as an Indiana State CPP Liason to aid other photographers in their growth and volunteers throughout his community including Indy Honor Flight.

 In the Fall of 2013, after living in San Diego, California for 6 years, Roben and his wife, Adrienne, returned to the Midwest and reside in Carmel, Indiana.
 At the sacrifice of warmth and sunshine, Roben, his wife, and their two children are closer to what is most important to them, family.
 Being driving distance to most of their extended family is a true blessing they do not take for granted.
 While not working or spending time with family, Roben can be found strumming the guitar, playing soccer, or conversing with a friend while sipping coffee or bourbon.

 Roben Bellomo grew up frequenting the Detroit Museum of Art and other art venues inside and outside of Detroit, Michigan.
 With Roben's mother being an avid musician, and his father, a professional artist and entrepreneur, Roben had many opportunities to explore a variety of creative avenues.

 The first time Roben picked up a camera during high school is when he learned of his true passion for photography.
 The marriage of creativity and technicality somehow spoke to him.
 Capturing specks of time and being able to explore them time and time again captivated his interest in photography forever.Roben passed up a photography scholarship to pursue a degree in education.